Boeing wins order for 47 Dreamliners from American Airlines

 The move underscores the difficulty that Airbus has faced in the U.S. — the largest aviation market and a Boeing stronghold.

-The Dreamliner deal marks the second time this year that Boeing has convinced an Airbus wide-body customer in the U.S. to switch to the 787.
-Hawaiian Airlines, the sole customer for Airbus’s A330-800, decided last month to order 10 Dreamliners instead.
+The Dreamliner deal marks the second time this year that Boeing has persuaded an Airbus widebody customer in the U.S. to switch to the 787.
+Hawaiian Airlines, the sole customer for Airbus’ A330-800, decided last month to order 10 Dreamliners instead.

 Adding more of the fuel-efficient Boeing aircraft will allow American to simplify its fleet and shed some of its oldest long-range jets.
 Last month Bloomberg reported that American had ruled out a competing Airbus bid for the A330neo.